fleet-sdk/docs/docs/transaction-building.md

 The `OutputBuilder`'s `mintToken()` method provides a seamless way to mint EIP-4 tokens.

-In the following example, we are minting a token named `TestToken` and sending it to `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.
+In the following example, a token named `TestToken` will be minted and and sent to the `9gNvAv97W71Wm33GoXgSQBFJxinFubKvE6wh2dEhFTSgYEe783j` address.

 <!-- prettier-ignore -->
 ```ts